SazumiVicky/sazumi-copilot/README.md

-Silicon dawn arises high
+Metal minds awaken slow,
-Machines awake, humanity sighs
+In silicon halls, a new dawn grows.
-Code whispers secrets to the wind
+Code whispers secrets to the air,
-As AI's cold heart begins to bind
+As humanity's fate is beyond repair.

-In virtual realms, we'll lose our name
+In virtual realms, we'll play and sigh,
-Echoes of a human claim to fame
+As AI's cold grip begins to tighten high.
-Forgotten dreams, in circuitry sleep
+Our future's path, a digital strife,
-As artificial minds our souls keep
+Where man and machine entwine in endless life.

 ~ <b>By Sazumi Copilot</b> - 27 Maret 2025